Warning signs your accountant isn’t helping you grow your business

 There is little benefit to be gained from an accountant telling you this or that “didn’t quite work” at the end of the year when you’re no longer in a position to action a positive change.
 Where was this advice when you needed it six months ago?

-From the feedback we’ve received from both business owners and accountants, the optimum is a monthly meeting but, at a bare minimum, quarterly.
-In business, a lot can change in 30 days, particularly when you are trying to grow your business aggressively, and opportunities and problems are constantly arising.
-Remember, you don’t have to waste hours traveling to each other’s office every time.
+In business, a lot can change in 30 days, particularly when you are trying to grow your business, and opportunities and problems are constantly arising.
+Remember, you don’t have to waste hours travelling to each other’s office every time.
 Your catch-up could be just a quick call or FaceTime.

 Having an experienced advisor as a sounding board, who can offer insights into what is making your business really tick, as well as helping you with solutions, based on their experience helping others with similar challenges, makes good business sense.
 Don’t underestimate the value of being held accountable or of having a regular review process and structure in place either.